nyris/Nyris.IMX.iOS/README.md

 #### Result language
 By default, the service will look for offers for all available languages.
-You can override this behaviour by setting:
+You can override this behavior by setting:
 ```swift
 service.acceptLanguage = "EN" //"DE", "FR" ...
 ```